jklymak/projtemplate/index.md

 title: Home
 ---

-# Header
+# Project Template

-This is the home
+This is meant to be a documentation branch of a project.
+I'll keep it in
+    ~/Dropbox/ProjectDocs/projname
+Hie